Rolf Herricht: Early life

 Herricht graduated from school in 1943 after passing a 'War Abitur', a form of an Abitur designated to free school pupils to be mobilized.
 In 1945, he was drafted to the Volkssturm and assigned as an anti-aircraft battery assistant.

-After the war's end, he began working as property master and stage manager in a theater in his native Magdeburg, while studying acting in a local studio.
+After the war's end, he began working as a property master and a stage manager in a theater in his native Magdeburg, while studying acting in a local studio.
 After completion, he went to appear on the stages of theaters in Salzwedel, Stendal, Staßfurt, Güstrow and also in the Kleist Theater in Frankfurt am Oder.

 Breakthrough

 Herricht first met fellow actor Hans-Joachim Preil in 1951, while they both worked in Bernburg.
 The two formed the 'Herricht and Preil' comedy duo, staging their first sketch, 'The Chess Match', in 1953.
 In the sketch, Preil vainly attempts to play chess with Herricht, who is completely oblivious to the rules of the game.
 In their act, Herricht played the 'funny man', while Preil served as the 'straight man'.
-The pair were active until Herricht's passing away.
+The pair were active until Herricht's death.

 In 1957, Herricht returned to the Magdeburg Theater, where he remained until 1961.
 He mainly played comical characters, like the scribe in The Beaver Coat and the drunkard from Auerbach's Cellar in Faust I.

 During his time in Magdeburg, he also worked in the radio.
 He and Preil first performed on television when one of their sketches was broadcast by Deutscher Fernsehfunk in 1959.
 The show was well received by the audience and the two began making regular appearances on TV.
 Herricht and Preil became the German Democratic Republic's most celebrated comedians.